 Wheels like the Seismic Speedvent were released in later years in response to the Kegel, and subsequently, wheels got bigger and bigger.
 Wheels like the Flywheel were adapted for use in LDP as well.
 The market was no longer dominated by the Kegel, but rather shared by a couple companies with different wheels.

-But now, that may come to and end with the release of the new Orangatang Caguama.
+But now, that may come to and end with the release of the new Orangatang Caguama from Loaded.

 The Caguama is an 85mm tall wheel with around the same contact patch as the Kegel (58.5mm as opposed the 56mm), and designed for the same all-around fast skating that the Kegel was designed for.
 Aside from the size, there are a couple differences, such as the rounded, stone-ground lip that’s meant to make hookups easier and kickouts smoother.
 There are theories that a round lip is also beneficial to rolling around, as they catch less on cracks and little pebbles.